7 DIY Primary Bedroom Staging Tips for the Oasis Every Buyer Dreams About

 Marie Kondo, creator of the KonMari Method, believes in using gut reactions to items to get rid of clutter that does not “spark joy.”
 This method is extremely effective because it works with your first reaction to an item, and doesn’t leave any time for, “but what if I need this someday?”

 Hobbs recommends putting any excess items you don’t need for showings in storage.
-An easy rule is to store two-thirds of your belongings and only leave one-third in the house.
+An easy rule is to store two-thirds of your belongings, leaving only one-third in the house.
 Some examples of things you may want to store:

 • Out-of-season clothes and shoes